syncfusion-content/ej2-angular-docs/ej2-angular/grid/print.md

 ## Show or hide columns during printing

-The Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid provides control over column visibility during printing.
+The Angular Data Grid provides control over column visibility during printing.
 Columns can be shown or hidden dynamically using the [toolbarClick](https://ej2.syncfusion.com/angular/documentation/api/grid#toolbarclick) and [printComplete](https://ej2.syncfusion.com/angular/documentation/api/grid#printcomplete) events.
 This allows tailoring of the printed grid output.

 In the `toolbarClick` event, columns can be shown or hidden by setting the [visible](https://ej2.syncfusion.com/angular/documentation/api/grid/column#visible) property to `true` or `false` respectively.